 Sorry for the spoiler!
 The gaze in the Wacoal commercial below, sent in by Kathe L., dances all over the body of a lovely young woman, focusing especially on the curve of her breast alongside the lace of her bra.
 She slowly removes her make-up and disrobes, only to reveal a male body underneath.
 The message?
 A push-up bra so good it can even give men breasts.

 I wonder what y’all think.
 Does this queer the body?
 Is there a transgressive identity behind the gaze?
 Or is it just more gimmicky advertising based on normative expectations?
-Both?Lisa Wade is a professor of sociology at Occidental College.
+Both?Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.